-Of course, having a vast plot of land with seemingly endless possibilities for landscaping and gardening is exciting and desirable however, this is not a reality for many homeowners.
+Of course, having a vast plot of land with seemingly endless possibilities for landscaping and gardening is exciting and desirable, however, this is not a reality for many homeowners.
 It is highly likely that you will have a limited amount of space to work with.
-This often deters people from doing something really interesting, but that does not need to be the case.
-As landscapers says, “With the right initiative, an outdoor space of any shape or size can be turned into something special.”
+This often deters people from doing something exciting, but that does not need to be the case.
+As landscapers say, “With the right initiative, an outdoor space of any shape or size can be turned into something special.”

 The following seven tips will help you get the most out of your space and do more with less.

 Any landscaping project requires detailed planning, and if you have a smaller space to work with, this need for preparation is even greater.
 Take the time to consider all of the excellent points and minor details so that you can move forward with direction and confidence.